TheTallCyberPaul/Linux-Doxumentation/README.md

 # Linux-Doxumentation
-These are school/personal reports on working in Linux anf their various distributions
+These are school/personal reports on working in Linux and their various distributions